mkudija/mkudija.github.io/reading-notes/_md/2021-08-12-Summa Theologiae.md

 >
 >If you get the point where you can easily hold more ideas in your head at once from a *Summa* article you could start reading them straight through, but admittedly that’s sort of difficult especially when there are more than 2-3 objections.
 By the time you get to the bottom you can’t remember what the objection were.

+Article with an interesting idea of how to read the *Summa*: [A better way of reading the Summa Theologica](https://newtheologicalmovement.blogspot.com/2012/01/better-way-of-reading-summa-theologica.html)

 ---
 Created: 2021-08-12